kartverket/skip.kartverket.no/blog/2024-07-26-20-teams-on-skip.md

   able to avoid the "tragedy of the commons", where no one is responsible for an application.
 If an app has unclear or short-term ownership, you simply don't get to use the platform.
 We're not an orphanage.
 - **Financing**: You use the platform?
-You also pay for its continued support and development.
-While we currently we don't have a full chargeback model we have a "fair" model where your department is expected to pitch in a certain amount of money to the platform.
-This is a way to ensure that the platform is sustainable.
+You also need to pay for its continued support and development.
+We're working towards a chargeback model where your department is billed for the resources they use as a way to ensure that the platform is sustainable.
+Until this is ready, we expose the costs of the resources used by each team and then negotiate with the departments on how to cover these costs, but this is time-consuming work.
 - **Secure by default**: We enforce security best practices by default.
 Examples of this are zero trust networking with Network Policies, where no app can talk to another without explicitly allowing this.
 Some applications will need to opt